 CRIMINAL JUSTICE REFORM

 LAMPa will help congregations create welcoming communities and oppose legislation that would target immigrants for unjust treatment or seek to deny refugee resettlement efforts.
-This includes anti-sanctuary legislation that would force local municipalities to use their own resources to assist Immigrations and Customs Enforcement, thereby threatening trust between local law enforcement and their communities.
+This includes legislation that would force local municipalities to use their own resources to assist Immigrations and Customs Enforcement, thereby threatening trust between local law enforcement and their communities.
 Such practices tend to decrease public safety.
 LAMPa will advocate for drivers’ licenses for all who qualify regardless of citizenship status, as a way of combatting poverty as well as promoting safety and security on our roadways and in our communities.